 Using Scipy

 You should have found in the numpy implementation that simply iterating over the indices using loops does not improve performance over using Python lists.
-You may have managed to overcome this performance hit using indexing.
+You may have managed to overcome this performance degradation using indexing.
 The indexing solution can produce very fast code but it is at the expense of readability- it is quite hard to see what the code is doing just by inspection.

-The Scipy function, convolve, allows us to keep most of our performance improvement and also improve the readability of the code.
+The Scipy function, convolve(), allows us to keep most of our performance improvement and also improve the readability of the code.

 You should write a version of the jacobi.py routine that uses the convolve function and benchmark its performance against your previous versions.